npge/npge/README.md

 ### Download NPG-explorer

 [Download](https://github.com/npge/npge/releases/latest)
-prebuild static executables for Windows and Linux.
+prebuild static executables for Windows, Linux and Mac.

 **Warning**.
 The installer and the program doesn't work from a directory with non-ascii letters in name.